eaprelsky/infodynamics/book/09_testing_the_theory.md

 *"The moment of truth for any scientific theory comes when you feed real data into your beautiful equations and discover whether the universe actually works the way you think it does."*

-In developing our information physics framework, we faced an important challenge: testing whether electrical circuit analogies could provide useful insights into cognitive performance patterns.
+In developing our information dynamics framework, we faced an important challenge: testing whether electrical circuit analogies could provide useful insights into cognitive performance patterns.
 We had developed mathematical equations describing information "voltage," cognitive "resistance," and mental "conductance."
 But would these metaphorical models offer any practical value for understanding how people think, learn, and perform?

 After developing the theoretical framework, we wanted to explore whether it could generate useful predictions.
 Our goal was modest—to see if circuit-based thinking might reveal interesting patterns in existing cognitive data, not to prove a fundamental law of consciousness.